hallzy/dotfiles/README.md

 #Dotfiles

-NOTE: I recently changd the repo to work better from a folder other than ~/
+NOTE: I recently changed the repo to work better from a folder other than ~/

 For this reason, it may turn out that something does not work as it should, or I may have missed a symlink in my new symlink script.